blessinvarkey/musings/README.md

 AWS Glue is designed to operate flexible ETL operations for big data analytics as a serverless platform.
 Amazon EMR is used for ETL operations that have fixed requriements and are ideal for onsite platforms.
 AWS Glue is has more cost attached to it, since its serverless.

-# 2. Exploratory Data Analysis
+# Step 2.
+Exploratory Data Analysis
 ## 2.1 Prepare data for modeling
 1. Sanatize and prepare data for modeling - Using descriptive statistics to understand data better
 2. Perform feature engineering